K0MPLEXWorksTogether/ApnaCollegeWebDev/README.md

 - **REST**: Learning how to create RESTful services for better state management of applications.
 - **SQL-1**: What is a database?
 What is a Table?
 CREATE, INSERT, SELECT, Key Constraints, Column Constraints.
 - **SQL-2**: WHERE, SQL Operators, LIMIT, ORDER BY, Aggregate Functions, GROUP BY, HAVING, General Order Of An SQL Query, UPDATE, DELETE, TRUNCATE, ALTER.
+- **Node.js With SQL**: Created an API to handle user data, and stored the data in MySQL database.
+Then wrote views as a frontend for this API.
 - **MongoDB-1**: Installtion, mongosh, JSON Vs. BSON, INSERT, UPDATE, DELETE, FIND, Object Nesting.